dbrown1986/WhoSaidQuietCallouts/README.md

 ## 🧠 Gameplay Tips
 - Adjust callout frequency via cooldown range in INI.
-- Avoid running STP/UB with Policing Redefined simultaneously.
+- Avoid running StopThePed & Ultimate Backup with Policing Redefined simultaneously.
+- If you're running Policing Redefined, you'll likely want to use Reports+ or ExternalPoliceComputer, as Compulite is not supported.
-- Launch specific calls through F10 (Callout Interface).
+- You can launch specific calls through F10 (Callout Interface).
 - Use `LogLevel=3` for debug testing.

 ---